batrak/india.nightlights-overall--1/README.md

 India Shapefile: http://www.gadm.org/country (.rds file type) Here, we use the admin0 layer that has the country's shapefile.This shapefile is read into the wgs84 coordinate reference system, the standard for GPS.
 The same is done for the raster data from the tiff file.
-By assigning the same spatial projection, we can work across shapefiles and raster files India Population Data: http://www.census2011.co.in/states.php (used as a .csv file)
+By assigning the same spatial projection, we can work across shapefiles and raster files.
+India Population Data: http://www.census2011.co.in/states.php (used as a .csv file)

 ```{r}